elzme/Open-Closed-Principle/open_closed.md

 requirements.
 It should be able to be *extended* to included the new functionality.
-However, on the other side, we also want to *close* our software to modification, meaning that we want to craft it in such a way that no one should be able to (or will need to) change our source code when adding in new requirments.
+However, on the other side, we also want to *close* our software to modification, meaning that we want to craft it in such a way that no one should need to change our source code when adding in new requirements.
 We always want to **add** to our code base, rather than changing what is already there.
 But, how do we add behavior to our software without modifying it?
-The key to be adhering to two concepts that are seemingly at odds with one another is abstraction.
+The key to be adhering to these two concepts that are seemingly at odds with one another is abstraction.